Sri Lanka's Information

 In the emerald-green waters of the Indian Ocean, the island country of Sri Lanka, frequently referred to as the "Teardrop of India," was first populated by the Sinhalese peoples from northern India in 543 BC.

 Sri Lanka reached the height of its power during the 12th century under the ruling of Parakramabahu the Great.
-In addition to the thousands of reservoirs he had built, Parakramabahu's greatest construction project was the Parakrama Samudra - which was the largest irrigation system of medieval Sri Lanka.
+In addition to the thousands of reservoirs he had built, Parakramabahu's greatest construction project was the Parakrama Samudra - the largest irrigation system of medieval Sri Lanka.

 In 1796, the island was ceded to Britain by the Netherlands, and became a crown colony in 1802.
 British rule marked the beginning of the modern period for Sri Lanka as a utilitarian and liberal political system were introduced, and the coffee industry grew to become the primary export.

-Consequently, falling coffee prices in 1847 hit Sri Lanka hard, and a financial depression spread throughout the country.
+Falling coffee prices in 1847 hit Sri Lanka hard, and a financial depression spread throughout the country.
 With the economy stalling, the government pushed to instill a series of taxes to compensate for the decline.

 Bitter over the new tax system, the locals rebelled against the government, forcing the British to find a replacement export in tea production.

 Long known as Ceylon, and as a popular port-of-call, the country declared independence in 1948, subsequently changing its name to Sri Lanka in 1972.